arif-rachim/react-hook-signal/README.md

 })

 ```
-The fastest way to integrate `Signal` is to use the `notifiable` components.
+The fastest way to integrate these `Signals` is to use the `notifiable` components.

 ```tsx
 import {count,renderCount} from "./GlobalSignals.tsx";